BiohackersDigital/KnowledgeBase/FREQUENTLY ASKED QUESTIONS.md

 </summary>

-The majority of implants lack FDA approval, but that doesn’t mean efforts aren’t underway to obtain it as is the case for the [VivoKey Spark 2](https://web.archive.org/web/20240930205953/https://dangerousthings.com/product/vivokey-spark/).
+Most implants developed by biohackers lack FDA approval.
+While there's a strong desire to meet or exceed health and safety standards, the high costs often create significant barriers to entry.
+Notably, in 2004, the FDA approved the [VeriChip RFID device](https://pmc.ncbi.nlm.nih.gov/articles/PMC526112/) for human implantation.
+Today, many RFID/NFC implants on the market are considered substantially equivalent to the VeriChip.

 </details>